A 'cozy night,' roasting chicken and a royal proposal

 Story highlights

+- Couple laugh at how queen's corgis bark at Harry, wag their tails for Markle

-- Diana would have been "over the moon," Harry says
+- Princess Diana, his late mum, would have been "over the moon," Harry says

-- The couple detail how they met and the romantic proposal in interview with BBC

 (CNN)Meghan Markle barely let Prince Harry finish proposing.

-It was a "cozy night" earlier this month at the couple's Nottingham Cottage, at Kensington Palace, and the pair were roasting a chicken, the American actor said.
+It was a "cozy night" earlier this month at the couple's Nottingham Cottage at Kensington Palace and the pair were roasting a chicken, the American actor said.
 Or trying to roast a chicken, Harry said, correcting her.

 "It was so sweet and natural and very romantic.
 He got down on one knee," she said.
 "As a matter of fact, I could barely let you finish proposing.
 I said, 'Can I say yes now?'"

-The pair laughed as they fondly remembered the moment.
+The pair giggled as they fondly remembered the moment.
 Harry continued, "There was hugs and I had the ring in my finger.
 I was like, 'Can I give you the ring?'
 She goes, 'Oh, yes!
 The ring!'"

 "It was a really nice moment," the prince said.
 "It was just the two of us, and I think I managed to catch her by surprise as well."

+Cozy nights have been a theme of their courtship, they said.
+To avoid the media scrutiny -- which, at times, has been none too kind to Markle and her beau -- they've avoided nights on the town, instead opting for evenings at home, away from the paparazzi and their prying lenses.
+In essence, they had to "reverse the whole process," the prince said.

-These were among the revelations -- along with Harry's belief that Markle and his mother, the late Princess Diana, would be "thick as thieves" -- divulged by the royal couple-to-be in an interview with BBC's Mishal Husain that aired Monday evening, hours after they announced that they planned to wed following an 18-month romance.
+These were among the revelations -- along with Harry's belief that Markle and his mother, the late Princess Diana, would be "thick as thieves" -- divulged by the royal couple-to-be in an interview with BBC's Mishal Husain.
+The interview aired Monday evening, hours after the pair announced that they planned to wed following an 18-month romance.

 How they met

-Markle said she didn't think of theirs as a "whirlwind" relationship.
+Markle, who grew up in Los Angeles, said she didn't think of theirs as a "whirlwind" relationship.
 The two met for a drink in July 2016 on a blind date, brokered by a mutual friend, whose name they would not reveal, but "it was definitely a setup," Markle said.

 They didn't know much about each other.
-Markle wasn't too familiar with the British royal family, and Prince Harry had never seen the television show, "Suits," or any other example of Markle's work.
+Markle wasn't too familiar with the British royal family, and Prince Harry had never seen the television show, "Suits," nor any other example of Markle's work.

 Harry recalled his first impression: "I was beautifully surprised when I walked into that room and saw her.
 There she was sitting there."